uidaholib/spec-docs/content/accessions/dates.md

 ---
 section: Accession Manual
 nav_order: 3
-title: Accession Record - Dates
+title: Accession Record - Date
 topics:
 ---

-This section of the Accession Record is used to document the dates of the materials in the accession.
+The **Date** the Accession Record is used to document the dates of the materials in the accession.
 Include both bulk and inclusive dates when appropriate.
 Fields marked with * are mandatory (if information is known).
 Please consult with department colleagues if questions arise.

 {:.table .table-bordered}
 | Field | Required | Content | Examples |